tinted-theming/base16-jetbrains/README.md

-base16-idea
+base16-jetbrains
 ===========

-Provides [Base16] themes for Jetbrains IDEA editors - such as IntelliJ, PyCharm, and RubyMine.
+Provides [Base16] themes for Jetbrains IDEs - such as IntelliJ, PyCharm, and RubyMine.

 See the [Base16 repository](https://github.com/chriskempson/base16) for more information.